Update March 2020:

 While I do have a running list of all the kids who live at SCH and are listed with the adoption advocacy website Reece’s Rainbow, I’d like to expand on these excerpts and give each child their own post.

 Today’s featured ‘Find Me Friday’ kid is: *Melanie!

-*Melanie is a 10-year-old girl who lives at Faith Home and is waiting for her family to find her.
+*Melanie is an 11-year-old girl who lives at Faith Home and is waiting for her family to find her.

 PD: *Melanie wears a blue patterned top w/ blue headband & bow in her hair, which is in 2 braided pigtails.
 She grins broadly under the graphic that protects her identity by covering her face.

 *Melanie has an intellectual disability.
 She walks independently (her gait is a bit weak).
 She can go up and down stairs by herself, holding the railing.
 You can often find her walking up and down the stairs in her home!

 *Melanie attends on-site classes with a tutor.
 She has good receptive language in her native language of Telugu, but is non-verbal.
 She can imitate some sounds.
 She enjoys playing with musical toys, toys that stack, toys with small parts that fit inside, trying to trace letters with chalk, and throwing and trying to catch balls

 Other information About *Melanie

 *Melanie is described as a social, interactive, beautiful, engaging, lovable child with a sense of humor who loves to laugh.
 She eats independently, and reportedly prefers soft, solid foods (her favorite is eggs!).
 She is able to concentrate on one toy for a sustained period of time. *Melanie follows directions well.
 She loves taking trips to the beach and would be content to play in the water all day.
 She enjoys being with other people, and is friendly with adults and children.
 She is a happy little girl who laughs at the littlest things.
 Since *Melanie is able to walk with little assistance, she is always going around to explore.